An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Application to lattice problems

 \section{Application to lattice problems}

-In this section, we explain in detail how our quantum algorithm for~\Cref{prob:finding-many-3-tuples} aids in finding short vectors in a lattice, and can be turned into a quantum algorithm for solving approximate SVP.
+In this section, we detail how our quantum algorithm for~\Cref{prob:finding-many-3-tuples} aids in finding short vectors in a lattice, and can be turned into a quantum algorithm for solving approximate SVP with small approximation factor.